 There is no expiration date for access to course materials.

 No, there is no need to renew membership.
 Your tuition includes ongoing access to course materials.

 Yes!
 We offer a 100% “Worth It” guarantee.
 We are so committed to our programs we will happily refund you your full tuition price if you are unhappy with the course.
-Refunds must be requested by December 10, 2021.
+Refunds must be requested within 30 days of purchase.